navneetchauhan1988/AzureSentinel/Instructions/Lab 3 : Threat detection and Incident Management.md

  2. In the top menu bar, select **+Create** and select **Scheduled query rule**.
 This opens the Analytics rule wizard.

- 3. In the General tab, Configure parameter as below
+ 3. In the General tab, Configure parameters as below

     | Setting | Value |
     | --- | --- |